 Dr. Thais Aliabadi voted best Los Angeles OBGYN six years in a row by Los Angeles Magazine

-Dr. Thais Aliabadi PortraitDr.
-Aliabadi, a Los Angeles board-certified doctor of obstetrics and gynecology who is nationally recognized for her cutting edge minimally invasive gynecologic surgery techniques.
-Dr. Thais Aliabadi has also been selected as the best Los Angeles gynecological surgeon six years in a row by Los Angeles Magazine.
+Dr. Aliabadi is a Los Angeles board-certified doctor of obstetrics and gynecology who is nationally recognized for her cutting-edge minimally invasive gynecologic surgery techniques.
+Los Angeles Magazine has also selected Dr. Thais Aliabadi as the best Los Angeles gynecological surgeon six years in a row.

-Surgical procedures that used to involve pain and multiple days in the hospital are now completed in a surgical suite with less discomfort and patients always go home the same day.
+Surgical procedures that used to involve pain and multiple days in the hospital are now completed in a surgical suite with less discomfort, and patients always go home the same day.

 Voted 2020’s top obstetrician and gynecologist by her peers in Los Angeles Magazine (for the fifth year in a row).